example42/psick/README.md

 To have a full working environment you might need to locally install some software for specific activities.

+You can simply run ```bin/setup.sh``` to install them via Puppet or just can do that manually, as follows.

 ### Single Modules